sbarthelemy/arboris-python/doc/rigidmotion.rst

          [ 0.        ,  0.        ,  0.        ,  1.        ]])

-A more convenient way of dealing with rigid motion is by using the :class:`rigidmotion.RigidMotion` class which wraps all the elementary functions in an object-oriented way.

-define a rigid motion by its pose and twist.
-However, this class does not exist yet.
-One may use :class:`rigidmotion.FreeJoint` (see next chapter) instead.
+A more convenient way of dealing with rigid motion is planned, by using a child class of :class:`rigidmotion.RigidMotion`,  which wraps all the elementary functions in an object-oriented way.
+However, this child class does not exist yet, one may use :class:`rigidmotion.FreeJoint` (see next chapter) instead.

-TODO: implement :class:`rigidmotion.FreeMotion`

 Dynamics
 ========

-TODO: document 1st and 2nd order dynamics for a rigid body.
+TODO: document 1st and 2nd order dynamics for a single rigid body.